FAQ:

 Question: I know that there are currently a number of similar programs offered by various environmental groups—most of them are very new and have little or no track record.
 What is the history of the Sierra Club’s ESP program, and do you have a track record of the results?

-Answer: ESP was a program that ran for 7 years from 2013 but was paused in 2020 because of the pandemic.
+Answer: ESP was a program that ran for 7 years from 2013.
+The program was paused in 2020 because of the pandemic and resumed in 2023.
 And yes, we do have a track record, if by track record, you mean how it has impacted graduates.
 Some ESP alumni from previous years have gone on to become elected officials as well as local government staff and participants in sustainability/environmental commissions.
 Also, ESP alumni have become leaders in our Chapter, so you can say that our program has been a reliable leadership pipeline for the environmental community.

-Question: If I select a project to work on and attend all of the project meetings, will I receive a Sierra Club certificate at the end of the program?
+Question: If I attend all of the program meetings, will I receive a Sierra Club certificate at the end of the program?

 Answer: Yes, you will.
-We understand that people may want to receive a certificate that officially acknowledges their participation in environmental advocacy, so we do offer a Sierra Club Environmental Advocacy certificate to members who engage in hands-on projects and attend most of the project meetings.
+We understand that people may want to receive a certificate that officially acknowledges their participation in environmental advocacy, so we do offer a Sierra Club Environmental Advocacy certificate to members who attend most of the project meetings.

-Question: If I choose to work on a project and would like to receive a certificate, do I have to attend all of the project meetings in addition to the once-a-month Saturday webinars?
+Question: If I would like to receive a certificate, do I have to attend all of the program meetings?

 Answer: We hope you will be sufficiently interested, so that you will be eager to attend most of the meetings.
 All of the meetings are valuable opportunities for you to acquire the knowledge and skills that will enable you to become an effective environmental leader!
-But, of course, if you have an important scheduling conflict that prevents you from attending a particular meeting, or if something important comes up unexpectedly, please let us know, and we will try our best to fill you in on the information that you missed.
+But, of course, if you have an important scheduling conflict that prevents you from attending a particular meeting, or if something important comes up unexpectedly (such as illness), please let us know, and we will try our best to fill you in on the information that you missed.
+However, we would much prefer that you attend the meetings instead of relying on someone to convey information indirectly.
+If you attend all of the meetings, you will receive your certificate with distinction.

 Question: I have heard that the Sierra Club is the most famous environmental organization in the U.S. Can you tell me a bit more about the Sierra Club?